-1 Strains with MIC values above the Susceptible (S) breakpoint are rare, or not yet reported.
-The identification and antimicrobial susceptibility tests on any such isolate must be repeated and if the result is confirmed the isolate sent to a reference laboratory.

-2 In clinical studies, response to voriconazole in patients with C. glabrata infections was 21% lower compared to C. albicans, C. parapsilosis and C. tropicalis.
-However, this reduced response was not correlated with elevated MICs.
+1 Strains with MIC values above the Susceptible/Intermediate (S/I) breakpoint are rare or not yet reported.
+The identification and antifungal susceptibility tests on any such isolate must be repeated and if the result is confirmed the isolate sent to a reference laboratory.
+Until there is evidence regarding clinical response for confirmed isolates with MIC above the current resistant breakpoint they should be reported resistant.
+A clinical response of 76% was achieved in infections caused by the species listed below when MICs were lower than or equal to the epidemiological cut-offs.
+Therefore, wild type populations of C. albicans, C. parapsilosis and C. tropicalis are considered susceptible.